-- assessee-applicant-Grameen 2.
-The Danone Foods Limited (hereinafter stated as the assessee) is a company limited by shares and registered under the Companies Act, 1994.
+- 2. The assessee-applicant-Grameen Danone Foods Limited (hereinafter stated as the assessee) is a company limited by shares and registered under the Companies Act, 1994.
 The assessee is engaged in the business of developing and dealing in food products, dairy products and beverage.
-The assesseecompany is formed to carry out social business and so, its profit is not for financial benefit but for social benefits i.e. supplying nutrition to the poor people, particularly, to the children at cheap rate by selling milk based products like yogurt, etc. - 3.
+The assessee-company is formed to carry out social business and so, its profit is not for financial benefit but for social benefits i.e. supplying nutrition to the poor people, particularly, to the children at cheap rate by selling milk based products like yogurt, etc. - 3.
 The assessee filed its income tax return for the assessment year 2008-2009 showing its income at a loss of Tk.
-1,68,63,036/- before the Deputy Commissioner of Companies Circle-7, Taxes Zone-3, Dhaka (hereinafter referred to as the DCT).
+1,68,63,036/- before the Deputy Commissioner of Taxes, Companies Circle-7, Taxes Zone-3, Dhaka (hereinafter referred to as the DCT).
 Whereupon the DCT illegally assessed the income of the assessee ex parte at Tk.
 14,230/- - 4.
-Being aggrieved by the assessment order, the assessee preferred an appeal being Appeal Patra-445/Coy-7/Ka:Au:-3/2009-10 before the Commissioner of Taxes (Appeals), Taxes Appeal Zone-3, Dhaka (the Commissioner of Appeal, in brief).
-The Commissioner of Appeal, upon hearing, rejected the appeal by order dated 24.06.2010 and thereby, affirmed the assessment order made by the DCT. - assessee aggrieved, the 5.
-Being preferred a second appeal being Income Tax Appeal No. 660 of 2010-2011 (assessment year 2008-2009) before Taxes Appellate Tribunal, Division Bench-5, Dhaka (briefly, the Tribunal).
+Being aggrieved by the assessment order, the assessee preferred an appeal being Aikor Appeal Patra-445/Coy-7/Ka:Au:-3/2009-10 before the Commissioner of Taxes (Appeals), Taxes Appeal Zone-3, Dhaka (the Commissioner of Appeal, in brief).
+The Commissioner of Appeal, upon hearing, rejected the appeal by order dated 24.06.2010 and thereby, affirmed the assessment order made by the DCT. - 5.
+Being aggrieved, the assessee preferred a second appeal being Income Tax Appeal No. 660 of 2010-2011 (assessment year 2008-2009) before Taxes Appellate Tribunal, Division Bench-5, Dhaka (briefly, the Tribunal).
 The Tribunal, upon hearing, by order dated 30.01.2011, rejected the appeal and thereby, maintained the order passed by the Commissioner of Appeal.

 - 6. In the above backdrop, the assessee has filed this reference application raising certain questions of law. - 7.
-Subsequently, by filing supplementary affidavit dated 29.10.20 17, the assessee reformulated the original questions of law in the following manner: - Whether, in the facts and on the L circumstances of the case, the sections under Tribunal 159(2)/29, 130A, 183(2) of the Income Tax Ordinance, 1984 (the Ordinance) was justified in maintaining disallowances except statutory ones for reasons of non (where deduction of tax for and applicable) verifiability of expenses while applicant made proper deduction of taxes and produced expenditure the 100% of verifiable? - Whether, in the facts and on the II. circumstances of the case, the Tribunal under section 159(2) of the Ordinance was justified in inclusion upholding depreciation in computation of trading version, in so far the schedule of depreciation on plant and Machineries, had been presented in the audited accounts and further the Tribunal is justified holding depreciation as a component for application of trading version and that the application is disentitled to depreciation allowance as per 3rd schedule of the Ordinance?
+Subsequently, by filing a supplementary affidavit dated 29.10.20 17, the assessee reformulated the original questions of law in the following manner: - I. Whether, in the facts and on the circumstances of the case, the Tribunal under sections 159(2)/29, 130A, 183(2) of the Income Tax Ordinance, 1984 (the Ordinance) was justified in maintaining disallowances except statutory ones for reasons of non (where deduction of tax applicable) and for verifiability of expenses while applicant made proper deduction of taxes and produced 100% of the expenditure verifiable? - Whether, in the facts and on the II. circumstances of the case, the Tribunal under section 159(2) of the Ordinance was justified in inclusion upholding depreciation in computation of trading version, in so far the schedule of depreciation on plant Machineries, had been presented in the audited accounts and further the Tribunal is justified holding such depreciation as a component for application of trading version and that the application is disentitled to depreciation allowance as per 3rd schedule of the Ordinance?